The recipe for invention is simple; two teaspoons of curiosity, a tablespoon of will, one cup of patience, and a dash of self-deprecating humor.

 Harnessing a wild imagination

-Among our most sensational gifts are our boundless imagination, and the ability to give life to the intangible concepts of the mind.
-For me, time stands still when I journey through the artistic realm of my imagination.
+Among our most sensational gifts are our boundless imaginations, and the ability to give life to the intangible concepts of the mind.
+For me, time stands still when I journey through the artistic realm of my own imagination.

 There is an art to everything.
 Whether doing dishes, writing a business document, painting a picture, or living a perfect day, the mind naturally strives to achieve harmony and beauty in all the tasks and feats of our lives.

 The following is a glimpse into some of my creative adventures.